Two dates in 2021:

 This day is an in-depth exploration of percussive fire-making techniques, with a focus on the ancient tools of flint & steel.
-Explore and gain confidence in safely turning a spark into a fire that will hold its own.
+Explore and gain confidence in safely turning a tiny spark into a fire that will hold its own.

-This course is suitable for anyone who’s always wanted to have a go… and also for anyone who’d like to develop their existing skills of fire-making.
+Suitable for anyone who’s always wanted to have a go… and also for anyone who’d like to develop their existing skills.
 My aim is for you to leave with a grounded confidence in your fire-making ability.
 There’ll be time to focus on any specific aspects of your technique you’d like to improve.

 A light vegetarian lunch is provided, we’ll have have a kettle on the camp fire, plus a huge tarp on hand for cover in case we need it.
 I aim to offer you a satisfying learning experience as well as an enjoyable time away from it all.
-To support you in getting the most from the day, we’ll connect to the woodland surroundings through a simple, guided mindfulness-based practice.
+To support you in getting the most from the day, we’ll connect to the woodland surroundings through a short and simple, guided mindfulness-based practice.

 We learned so much… yet the pace was never rushed or stressful.
 Each part of the process was completely engrossing and I was able to be more fully present than I usually am in my daily life in the city.
 It’s hard for your thoughts to wander when you’re waving a smoking nest of grass in your hand, watching it burst into flames!
 It all felt so sane, human and natural.
 YK, Sussex

 Accommodation: due to current government restrictions, unfortunately camping is not possible at the venue before May 17th.
 However, for the September course camping will be available at the farm venue and full details about this will be sent to you when you book on the course.
 The farm also has glamping options, including cosy bell tents and cabins with wood-burners.
-Please note that the cost of accommodation is not included in the course.
+The cost of staying at the farm is not included in the course.

 See you in the woods!